zodiuxus/vrProj/README.md

 It's a rather simple Godot game that uses the phone's gyro as a way to look around the virtual world.
 Uses touch controls to move around and to interact with the world.

-The executable is in the zip file in the repo.
-Download, install, and run.
+The executable can be found [here](https://filebin.net/lhep9rp8uiuvq6ck).
+Download, unzip, install, and run.

 # Showcase

 [![Video](http://img.youtube.com/vi/NmpB7DUyWpA/0.jpg)](https://www.youtube.com/watch?v=NmpB7DUyWpA "Game showcase")